Wireless Temperature Sensor

-The Wireless Temperature Sensor reference design is part of Microchip’s Connected Home platform.
+The Wireless Temperature Sensor reference design is part of our Connected Home platform.
 At the heart of the design is a low-power nanoWatt XLP 16-bit PIC® Microcontroller, the PIC24F32KA302.
 The MCP9808 temperature sensor has an operation range from −40°C to +125°C. The temperature data is transmitted via the MRF89XAM8A/9A Sub-GHz wireless module.
 Two AA batteries provide power to the board.

 - Low-power nanoWatt XLP 16-bit PIC microcontroller

 - 500 nA RTCC operation in sleep mode

 - Long battery life

 - 0.1 μA sleep current

 - RF Module Agency Certifications for Europe, US, Canada, Australia & New Zealand